aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - If deployed, login to any 3rd party firewalls and firewall manager appliances and update any default passwords;
     - Tighten security groups on the 3rd party firewall instances (using the Accelerator configuration file), further limiting access to firewall management interfaces to a set of designated and controlled CIDR ranges;
-    - Update the firewall configuration per your organizations security requirements and best practices;
+    - Update the firewall configuration per your organization's security requirements and best practices;
     - Diagrams reflecting perimeter traffic flows when NFW and/or GWLB are used can be found [here](../architectures/pbmm/diagrams.md) on slides 6 through 9.

    **AWS Network Firewall**